pmlrsg/GISportal/README.md

 **lib** - libraries used for compiling, testing and documentation.
 **middleware**
 &ensp;**cachingscripts** - contains all the Python files todo with the cachingscripts.
-&ensp;**opecflask** - contains the Python code for the data processing and data storage.
+&ensp;**portallask** - contains the Python code for the data processing and data storage.
 **src** - javascript source along with some libraries that will be compiled with plovr/closure.
 &ensp;**libs**
 &ensp;**windows**